moorepants/tu-delft-promotion/midterm-vision-statement.rst

 courses: "`Special Topics in Sports Engineering`_", an elective, and "`Multibody Dynamics B`_", a Mechanical Engineering track core course.
-Mulibody Dynamics serves 200 students per year and Special Topics provides a two week for credit summer course for about 30 students from around the Netherlands and Europe.
+Mulibody Dynamics serves 200 students per year and Special Topics provides a two week for credit summer course for about 30 students per year from around The Netherlands and Europe.

 .. _Special Topics in Sports Engineering: https://moorepants.github.io/me41035/
 .. _Multibody Dynamics B: https://moorepants.github.io/me41055/

-In Multibody Dynamics, I have flipped the course providing as series of lecture videos paired with in-person guided homework work sessions.
-I wrote a 300 page open access online inerative computational oriented book, `Learn Multibody Dynamics`_ for the course which is paired with a set of 12 computational homeworks including conceptual questions the students complete each week as an optional portion of the final grade and to gain formative feedback for the exam preparation.
+In Multibody Dynamics, I make use of active learning practices by providing a series of lecture videos paired with in-person guided homework work sessions.
+I wrote a 300 page open access online interactive computational oriented book, `Learn Multibody Dynamics`_ for the course which is paired with a set of 12 computational homeworks including conceptual questions the students complete each week as an optional portion of the final grade and to gain formative feedback for the exam preparation.

 .. _Learn Multibody Dynamics: https://moorepants.github.io/learn-multibody-dynamics/